 On the day of check-in, you should only have a few things left to do as you prepare to welcome your guests

-- Our towels removed from the bathroom and kitchen and stored in the owner’s closet
+- Remove personal towels from the bathroom and kitchen and store them in the owner’s closet

-- Guest towels, toiletries, and chocolate on the bed
+- Put set of guest towels, toiletries, and welcome chocolates the bed

 - One last scrub of the toilet

 - Leave a welcome note on the coffee table

 - Leave 2 rolls of fresh toilet paper on bathroom shelves

 - Lock the owner’s closet

 That’s it for our Airbnb host checklist!
 Hopefully, this will help you get started as a host on Airbnb.